 Looking for amazing day trips on your tour to South America?
 Step right up!
-We’ve gathered up 8 incredible experiences that are bound to leave you speechless.
+We’ve gathered up 8 incredible experiences that are bound to leave you speechless but there are many more to choose from!
 Each of these encounters taps into a unique aspect of South American life.
 From cowboys outside of Buenos Aires to boat trips on rushing waterfalls, each trip takes you right into the heart of the action.

 Cowboys in Argentina?
 Why yes!
 This is cowboy country through and through.
 Take a day trip to a true blue estancia (ranch) with honest-to-goodness gauchos (Argentine cowboys) to see how they live out on the pampas (plains).
 The guest ranches that are located in this area are absolutely beautiful.
 The locals love entertaining and welcome guests with open arms.
 Visitors can look forward to folk dances and traditional barbecue (so delicious!).
 The cowboys will also be strutting their stuff, so get ready for some impressive lasso work and horseplay.